PennCIS233/Practical-HW2/README.md

 ### Step 3.3 - Sending Transactions

 In `frontend/src/utils/AlgoHandler.js` fill out the following 6 functions with the commented functionality.
 Remember, don't change the function names.
 Feel free to add helper functions if you want.
-Remember to use JavaScript's `await` when using `this.algodClient`, `this.algodIndexer`, and `window.AlgoSigner`
+Remember to use JavaScript's `await` when using `this.algodClient`, `this.algodIndexer`, and `window.AlgoSigner`.

 #### Relevant Documentation